-Ronald Coase in his article, the Nature of the Firm, published in 1937, introduced the concept of transactions costs to economic analysis.
+Ronald Coase in his article, 'The Nature of the Firm', published in 1937, introduced the concept of transactions costs to economic analysis.
 The 'make or buy' decision fundamentally rests with the nature of the firm, technology and information.
-Private sector literature on the 'make or buy' decision shows that internal production is often both cheaper and more secure (Nelson 1997, Deloitte 2005).
+Private sector literature on the 'make or buy' decision shows that internal production is often both cheaper and more secure (Nelson 1997; Deloitte 2005).
 So it is not evident that outsourcing, even to a competitive market, would be more efficient.
-In fact, studies by Dubin and Navarro (1988) and OECD (2000a) have found that municipal provision is associated with lower costs compared to strictly private markets.
-Recent studies of municipal provision find no significant differences between public delivery and private delivery for water (Renzetti and Dupont 2003 survey of studies in the U.S., Britain and France) or waste (Callan and Thomas 2001 study of waste in Massachusetts, Bel and Costas 2006 study of waste in Spain).
+In fact, studies by Dubin and Navarro (1988) and the OECD (2000a) have found that municipal provision is associated with lower costs compared to strictly private markets.
+Recent studies of municipal provision find no significant differences between public delivery and private delivery for water (for a survey of studies in the US, Britain and France, see Renzetti and Dupont 2003; for a study of waste in Massachusetts, see Callan and Thomas 2001; for a study of waste in Spain, see Bel and Costas 2006).

-In this article, we illustrate the differences between the competitive market approach of public choice motivated privatization in the U.S., with the industrial organization approach in Spain building from transaction cost economics that focuses on the nature of the service and the nature of the firm.
+In this article, we illustrate the differences between the competitive market approach of public choice motivated privatization in the US, with the industrial organization approach in Spain building from transaction cost economics that focuses on the nature of the service and the nature of the firm.
 We describe public service organization and reform and present data on service delivery patterns in the United States and Spain to illustrate these differences.

-We hypothesize that lower and less stable privatization in the U.S. stems in part from adherence to the public choice emphasis on the benefits of market competition over public monopoly.
+We hypothesize that lower and less stable privatization in the US stems in part from adherence to the public choice emphasis on the benefits of market competition over public monopoly.
 By contrast, the Spanish municipalities reflect more of an industrial organization approach, and create hybrid public/private firms which benefit from both market engagement and economies of scale available under monopoly production.